Signed in as:

 In contrast, the S&P 500 stock index, while it also has a long history, has undergone changes in its construction rules over time.
 The S&P 500 currently employs a float-adjusted capitalization-weighted scheme, periodically reweighting all holdings at once.
 This approach tends to assign higher weights to sectors that have experienced unusually strong performance.

-We believe that all stock indexes are affected by the same naturally occurring sentiment shifts.
-However, some indexes—such as the NASDAQ—may be more influenced by company-specific events and trends, which can obscure the effects of these natural shifts.
+Some indexes—such as the NASDAQ—tend to be more influenced by company-specific events and trends, which can obscure the effects of these natural shifts.
 Therefore, understanding how naturally occurring sentiment shifts affect the DJIA offers valuable insights into their impact on other stock indexes.
-For those who prefer an S&P 500-related index, we evaluate the S&P 500 Equal Weighted Index.

 Jeffrey Hansen, Founder of CPM Investing, was the Director of Consulting for Russell Investments' Tokyo office and a member of the team that developed the Russell-Nomura indexes for the Japanese stock market.
 Russell Investments has been a leader in creating rules-based stock indexes, such as the Russell 2000.
 At CPM, we recognize the merits of cap-weighted indexes, particularly the Russell Indexes, for a wide range of applications.